 During the formative years at the University of Chicago in the late 1960s, I asked myself why I had gone into economics.
 The answer, I gave to myself, was essentially very similar to the one the 2006 economics Noble Prize winner Ned Phelps gave: "Without being aware, I think I was being indoctrinated into what was called Vitalism, the idea that what makes life worth living, the good life, consists of accepting challenges, solving problems, discovery, personal growth, personal change.
-My reading of philosopher David Hume taught him "the importance of imagination in understanding things", while Henri Bergson's Creative Evolution argued for free will against determinism; and the Greek heroic epics, Cervantes's Don Quixote and Ralph Waldo Emerson argued for self-reliance."
+My reading of philosopher David Hume taught him "the importance of imagination in understanding things", while Henri Bergson's Creative Evolution argued for free will against determinism; and the Greek heroic epics, Cervantes's Don Quixote and Ralph Waldo Emerson argued for self- reliance."

-Ronny, my second son was born during our last few month in Chicago.
-He received a Ph.D. degree in economics from Princeton University and then moved to become an assistant professor of economics at NYU.
-In 2005 he joined the economics department of LSE in London as a tenured faculty member.
-I am proud of his devotion to scholarship and the way he is mustering meaningful political economics problems at the cutting edge of economic research.
+Ronny, my son (and now the father of my grand children) was born during our last few month in Chicago.
+He received a Ph.
+D. degree in economics from Princeton University and then moved to become an assistant professor of economics at NYU.
+In 2005, he joined the economics department of LSE in London as a tenured faculty member.
+As of now, he is a full-fledged Professor there.
+I am so proud of his devotion to scholarship and the way he is mustering meaningful political economics problems at the cutting edge of economic research.
 In our profession, as well as in others, we tend to have an established way of doing things.
 Often the academic establishment is hostile to new approaches.
-There are two major ways open for freshly minted graduates from a Ph.D program.
+There are two major ways open for freshly minted graduates from a Ph.
+D program.
 One way is to choose topics and approaches in line with the current fashion.
 Accordingly, the safest route to publish (something that healthy share of the economists cannot ever do) is to do a minor extension of a published work written by an established leader.
 At a latter stage, when a number of publications are already secured, an attempt sometimes is made to deviate from such leader-follower track.
-But many times an attempt at original work at a late stage is not working well.
+However, many times an attempt at original work at a late stage is not working well.
 A second way is to stick to a research agenda independent of the current fashion.
 I was always attempted to follow this approach.
-Ronny's first three publications in leading journals (Econometrica, The Journal of the European Economic Association, The Journal of Economic Theory and the American Economic Review) deal with genuinely fundamental political-economic issues.
+Ronny's first three publications in leading journals (Econometrica, The Journal of the European Economic Association, The Journal of Economic Theory and the American Economic Review) deal with genuinely game-theoretic fundamental political- economic issues.

-I have had a somewhat rocky road when attempting to do what I believed to be a meaningful, as opposed to attempt research projects on well researched topics with methods that were in fashion at the time.
+In the beginning, I have had a somewhat rocky road when attempting to do what I believed to be a meaningful research on not-yet--researched issues, as opposed to attempt research projects on well-researched topics, with methods that were in fashion at the time but the value added of the research effort was small.